acorn-io/runtime/docs/docs/39-Authoring Acornfiles/05-secrets.md

 ### Opaque secrets

 Opaque secrets have no defined structure and can have arbitrary key value pairs.
-These types of secrets are best used for user input, where it is expected the user will bind in their own secret at run time.
+These types of secrets are best used for user input, where it is expected the user will bind in their own secret at runtime.

 ```cue
 secrets: {